 The ASA National Young Judges and Paraders Competition is based on the goal of expanding the knowledge and skills foundations of the entrants, helping them as youthful individuals to develop their careers.
 With this in mind, entrants are asked to outline their reasons for placing the animals and justify their positions.
 The task of judging is a subjective one, based on selected production systems and changing market conditions.
 It is important that entrants are able to use their skills and articulate their approach.

-The program is available here
+The program is available in due course.

 promoting the role and significance of Australian Agricultural Shows to the wider community